rds1983/DigitalRune2/README.md

 ## Build Instructions

 1. Install mgcb if it's not installed: `dotnet tool install dotnet-mgcb --global`
-2. Open DigitalRune-MonoGame-Windows.sln in the IDE and build Release version.
-All projects but Samples.MonoGame.DirectX should build succesfully.
+2. Open `DigitalRune-MonoGame-Windows.sln` in the IDE and build Release version.
+All projects but `Samples.MonoGame.DirectX` should build succesfully
-3. Execute Build-Content-Release.cmd
+3. Execute `Build-Content-Release.cmd`
-4. Goto 'Samples' folder and execute Build-Content-MonoGame-Windows.cmd
+4. Goto `Samples` folder and execute `Build-Content-MonoGame-Windows.cmd`
-5. Build the solution in the IDE again and this time Samples.MonoGame.DirectX should build succesfully
+5. Build the solution in the IDE again and this time `Samples.MonoGame.DirectX` should build succesfully
-6. Run Samples.MonoGame.DirectX
+6. Run `Samples.MonoGame.DirectX`